-Searching for less noise and more midrange grunt in the machine’s new roll Honda addressed the engine again, altering the cam timing, carbs, airbox and exhaust.
-Adding durability, the cylinder head, valve seats and clutch were also refined and few complained, praising the CBX for its seamless power and improved over-the-road composure.
+Searching for less noise and more midrange in its new roll, Honda addressed the tuning again, altering the cam timing, carbs, airbox and exhaust.
+Adding durability the cylinder head, valve seats and clutch were also refined and few complained, praising the CBX for its seamless power and improved over-the-road composure.
 Cycle’s ¼-mile times for the full-zoot 1981 model were actually faster than those run by the flawed 1980 test bike, but Honda’s plan to save the series (plus considerable development costs) by re-slotting it as Japan’s version of the Laverda RGS didn’t catch on.
 Most sat on the showroom floor until being heavily discounted, and that included the virtually identical 1982 version, finished in pure white with blue accents.

 Inspiration for this review came from a recent project I did for RealClassic magazine on the Honda CB1100R.
 A great deal of time had passed since I’d looked into this most popular of all brands, and studying the line from inception to 80s endurance racing glory proved a timely reminder of Honda’s considerable reach.
 Count me as guilty in forgetting that no matter how large Honda’s automated machine had become, the passion that existed behind the scenes came from real, live motorcycle enthusiasts.
 An important part of its history, those frenzied six-cylinder GP bikes and world championships were understandably a point of pride, but in a classic case of success becoming indulgence, Honda’s decision to focus on production –but not leading edge sport bikes- resulted in a perceived detachment from a buying base demanding otherwise.
 1975’s GL1000 opposed four did little to satisfy Honda’s sports buyers, and even a mountain of aftermarket speed goodies couldn’t keep the old single cam 750 on the forefront. .

 The rear rim was wider and the oil cooler taller, but most everyone hated that silly, fed-mandated 85-mph speedo.
-It mattered little, for covered in a shade of deep black the CBX looks smashing.
-The tail featured a locked compartment for an anti-theft chain.
-For $180 a Euro control kit was available that included shorter bars, levers, switches, cables and brake lines.
+It mattered little, for covered in a shade of inky black the CBX is smashing.
+The tail featured a keyed compartment for an anti-theft chain.
+For $180 a Euro control kit was available including shorter bars, levers, switches, cables and brake lines.

 Honda’s first step was to reduce camshaft lobe lift by .5mm and decrease the overlap for less unburned hydrocarbons.
 More changes included leaner carb jetting and deleting the primary (but retaining the secondary) main jet.
 Oddly, the exhaust featured reduced back pressure and a new performance ignition advance.
 An automatic vacuum petcock was added after some early versions flooded the cylinder with gasoline when parked on the sidestand with the fuel tap on.
 A common problem with the first-issue CBX was bent connecting rods when owners attempted to start the hydro-locked engine.
 Otherwise it was identical, still no wider than the Yamaha XS-Eleven four and receiving praise for its improved midrange and durability.
 In its April 1981 test of the new CBX sport tourer, Cycle charted the engine changes and touched on its disappointing 1980 test bike.
 “We reported the refined 1980 version was vastly slower, but it wasn’t.
 At least, not after the faulty ignition had been corrected.
 Still, the CBX continued to sell like cold cakes.”.